Where can I find wheelchair user bays on the ground map?

 Can I store a wheelchair and sit in standard seating?

 No, unfortunately we have no storage for wheelchairs inside of the ground.
-We do have a disabled drop off zone for parking on the Stan Cullis parking, this means you can be dropped off close to the stadium and take your time to the seating areas.
-Please always pick lower tier seating if you have mobility problems.
+We do have a disabled drop off zone located at the Stan Cullis Stand car park, this allows supporters to be dropped off close to the stadium.
+Supporters are advised to choose lower tier seating if they have mobility problems.

-Please note we will not be able to provide alternative mobility aids to help access your booked seats.
+Please note it is not possible to provide alternative mobility aids to help access booked seats.

 Can I move to a wheelchair user area?